 What warning signs should I look out for?

-As previously noted, the sensation of “brain fog” is a sign that you are overtaxing the brain; if you experience it often, consider whether you have been sleeping enough, getting the right nutrients in your diet, and avoiding a stressful workload.
+As previously noted, the sensation of “brain fog” is a sign that you are overtaxing the brain.
+Finding the right brain fog treatment for you may mean considering whether you have been sleeping enough, getting the right nutrients in your diet, and avoiding a stressful workload.
+If you’re still experiencing brain fog after altering these lifestyle habits, you must consult with a doctor or specialist immediately.

 If you’re falling below your usual level of mental performance, and can’t track it to a specific cause, make an appointment with your doctor and seek further advice: even something seemingly unconnected like a thyroid issue can be at the source of brain fatigue.